TPG Growth to acquire medical staffing firm Medical Solutions

 Medical Solutions' previous majority owner, Beecken Petty O'Keefe & Company, which acquired it in 2015, will maintain an equity stake in the company.

-TPG has invested more than $10 billion in the healthcare sector, including in Evolent Health Inc, IASIS Healthcare, Par Pharmaceuticals and Surgical Care Affiliates Inc .
+TPG has invested more than $10 billion in the healthcare sector, including in Evolent Health Inc (EVH.N), IASIS Healthcare, Par Pharmaceuticals and Surgical Care Affiliates Inc SCA.N.